derbero/website_snippets/README.md

 # website_snippets
-some tiny littler helpers for website development
+some tiny little helpers for website development